 Now go back to your Ubidots Variable; you should see the data you just sent.

 - Now go to the “Events” tab and click on “Add Event”.

-- Select the data source and the variable you just created.
+- Select the Device and the Variable you just created.

 - Click on “Send SMS” then type your phone number (mind your country code!) and finish.